ThomasDaheim/GPXEditor/README.md

 Note on Java 11: There is a version of controlsfx for Java9 and later.
 Together with various tweaks to build.gradle this now also runs under Java 11.
 See e.g. https://github.com/kelemen/netbeans-gradle-project/issues/403 an some of the discussion that where required to get there...

+Note on height data files: There are a number of data files with height data available that can be used.
+GPXEditor can read SRTM files (*.hgt) for both 3 and 1 arsec resolution.
+A comparison of available datasets can be found under https://www.gpsvisualizer.com/elevation with links to download the required files.

 ## Following features are available via UI:

 ### Update v4.4